haroldwongms/openshift-containerplatform/README.md

+# OpenShift Container Platform

+This repo is no longer active as I have taken the work and moved it to an official Microsoft GitHub location.

+Please bookmark: https://aka.ms/openshift for future reference as this landing page has links for both OpenShift Origin and OpenShift Container Platform.

+## NOTE

+I will leave the instructions intact on this README.md file for now in case you are still utilizing one of the branches on this repo.
+However, know that I will no longer be making any additional updates to the templates here.

 # OpenShift Container Platform 3.4 with Username / Password authentication for OpenShift

 This template deploys OpenShift Container Platform with basic username / password for authentication to OpenShift.
 It includes the following resources: